NoBrainerORM/nobrainer.io/docs/configuration.md

 Removing ActiveRecord with Rails
 --------------------------------

-NoBrainer can coexist with ActiveRecord at runtime, but the two conflicts on the rake tasks.
+NoBrainer can coexist with ActiveRecord at runtime, but the two conflict on rake tasks.
 It's best to remove ActiveRecord unless you plan to use both SQL and RethinkDB in your application.